James A. McFadden: Priesthood

-McFadden was ordained to the priesthood by Bishop Ignatius Horstmann on June 17, 1905.
+McFadden was ordained to the priesthood in Cleveland for the Diocese of Cleveland by Bishop Ignatius Horstmann on June 17, 1905.
 After his ordination, McFadden served as a curate at St. Agnes Parish in Cleveland.
 In 1914, he founded and became the first pastor of St. Agnes Parish in Elyria, Ohio.
 From 1917 to 1923, McFadden served as rector of St. Mary's Seminary.
 He also served as diocesan director of the Society for the Propagation of the Faith (1923-1927) and as chancellor of the diocese (1925-1943).
 He was named a domestic prelate in 1927.

 Auxiliary Bishop of Cleveland

-On May 12, 1932, McFadden was appointed as an auxiliary bishop of the Diocese of Cleveland and titular bishop of Bida by Pope Pius XI.
-He received his episcopal consecration on September 8, 1932, from Bishop Joseph Schrembs, with Bishops Michael Gallagher and Thomas O'Reilly serving as co-consecrators.
-On May 14, 1933, McFadden attended an interfaith rally in Cleveland to protest the persecution of Jews in Germany under the Nazi regime.
+On May 12, 1932, McFadden was appointed as an auxiliary bishop of Cleveland and titular bishop of Bida by Pope Pius XI.
+He received his episcopal consecration at the Cathedral of Saint John the Evangelist in Cleveland on September 8, 1932, from Bishop Joseph Schrembs, with Bishops Michael Gallagher and Thomas O'Reilly serving as co-consecrators.
+In 1933, McFadden attended an interfaith rally in Cleveland to protest the persecution of Jews in Germany under the Nazi regime.